anzwdev/al-code-outline/README.md

 ## Known Issues

-- When AL project is opened in Visual Studio Code, AL Code Outline pane might not be visible even if one of *.al files is opened.
-You have to switch to another al file to display it.
+- When AL project is opened in Visual Studio Code, AL Code Outline pane might not be visible or might be empty even if one of *.al files is opened.
+You have to switch to another al file to display/refresh it.
 - It takes some time to parse all *.al files when new project is opened so code outline will stay empty during that time.
 You can use Refresh button to force it to reload content.

+## About me

+I'm .net and Dynamics Nav developer that moved from .net world to Dynamics Nav world in 2004.
+I've been using these 2 technologies since that year and currently I work as a Product Developer at The NAV People - the UK's number one reseller focused solely on Dynamics NAV thanks to its mission to provide a high level of expertise, amazing product innovation and the absolute best standard of customer service.
+The NAV People is truly unique in the world of NAV, check out our story here: https://thenavpeople.com/our-story